-See the troubleshooting suggestions for I cannot see or access the Login screen in the Web Configurator.
+See the troubleshooting suggestions for My Zyxel Device's CPU usage is too high.
 Ignore the suggestions about your browser.

 I cannot access the Zyxel Device directly anymore after switching to NCC management.

 Check the Zyxel Device IP address and login credentials using the NCC and use them to access the Zyxel Device.
 Note that the built-in Web Configurator will have limited functionality when managed through NCC.